Higher Power: History

 James, who wrote "The only cure for dipsomania is religiomania" in The Varieties of Religious Experience, is cited in the "Spiritual Experience" appendix of The Big Book of Alcoholics Anonymous.
 Varieties of Religious Experience uses the singular term "higher power" four times, and the plural "higher powers" seven times, to refer to powers beyond the self that may provide assistance.

 The term has been cited as found in the King James version of the Bible, again in the plural form, in Romans 13:1: "Let every soul be subject unto the higher powers.
 For there is no power but of God: the powers that be are ordained of God."
 However, in this passage Saint Paul is referring to civil authorities such as kings and governments, rather than a spiritual power.

 Correlates of belief

 Sociologist Darren Sherkat researched the belief of Americans in a higher power.
 He based his research on data from 8,000 adults polled by the Chicago-based National Opinion Research Center between 1988 and 2000.
 Among his findings were that 8% stated "I don't believe in a personal god, but I do believe in a higher power of some kind."
 This is the same figure as found by the 1999 Gallup national poll of Americans.
 Sherkat also found that 16% of the Jewish people surveyed agreed with the statement about a 'higher power', while 13.2% of liberal Protestants and 10.6% of Episcopalians also agreed with it.

 An empirically based recovery framework likened faith in a higher power to motivation for personal growth as described by Abraham Maslow and Carl Rogers.

 Criticism

+Nonreligious groups

+The focus on a Higher Power in twelve-step programs has been subject to continued criticism from nonreligious advocacy groups, who view the concept as fundamentally religious in nature even when not referring to a specific deity or religious tradition.
+Secular Therapy Project founder Darrel Ray has characterised twelve-step programs as "religion disguised as treatment", and lawsuits have challenged court-mandated participation in twelve-step programs even after the formal adoption of "Higher Power" language.